Have you ever met someone brimming with confidence and communication skills, and thought to yourself, ‘I want to be like them‘?

 If you’re looking for more science-based ways to help others communicate better, this collection contains 17 validated positive communication tools for practitioners.
 Use them to help others improve their communication skills and form deeper and more positive relationships.

-The following worksheets are also useful for improving social skills:
+The following social skills worksheets are also useful for improving social skills:

 - Starting a Conversation – The ARE Method